byatto/littlemoments/README.md

 - [ ] "On This Day" — resurface moments from the same date in previous years
 - [ ] Photo attachments (v2)
-- [ ] Age calculator — auto-tag Malcolm's age at time of capture
+- [ ] Age calculator — auto-tag child's age at time of capture
 - [ ] Monthly digest — email summary of the month's moments
 - [ ] PWA support for home screen install
 - [ ] Multiple children support